Qoriniasi Bale

 Qoriniasi Babitu Bale (1941 — 21 March 2014) was a Fijian barrister, solicitor and politician who served twice as Minister for Justice and Attorney-General, most recently from 2001 to 2006, when he was deposed in the military coup of 5 December.
 Like many of Fiji's most influential leaders, Bale was a native of Levukana Village in Vanua Balavu in the Lau Islands.

 Education and early career

-Bale was educated at Queen Victoria School and Suva Boys Grammar School then University of Otago and Victoria University in Wellington, New Zealand, where he graduated with a LLB degree in 1969.
+Bale was educated at Queen Victoria School and Suva Boys Grammar School then University of Otago and Victoria University in Wellington, New Zealand, from where he graduated with an LLB degree in 1969.
 Upon returning to Fiji, he was appointed a Crown Counsel in the Crown Law Office, and subsequently became a Crown Prosecutor in the Office of the Director of Public Prosecutions in 1970.
 In 1975, he became Principal Legal Officer in the Crown Law Office, before being promoted to Solicitor General in 1979, a post he held until 1984.
 Bale is the first indigenous Fijian Solicitor General; his predecessors had all been from the United Kingdom.